RoloEdits/scrapetoon/README.md

         ])
 ```

 From this list, we can leave most things alone.
 The main thing being that there is no `season_chapter`.
-We can choose to just replace this with the `meaningful_chapter_number`, leaving the `chapter` column alone, but as that field is what the `meaningful_chapter_number` is supposed to represent, we will just remove the `season_chapter` part and then in the `chapter` assignment, use the new data.
+We can choose to just replace this with the `meaningful_chapter_number`, leaving the `chapter` column alone, but as that field is what the `meaningful_chapter_number` is supposed to represent, we will just remove the `season_chapter` part.
+We will leave `chapter` alone here, solving the problem a little below.

 Going down below this part, we need to change the variable name to match the new expectation, as well as reference the new field.

 From this:

 ```rust
 let season_chapter = chapter.season_chapter.to_string();
 ```

 To this:

 ```rust
 let meaningful_chapter_number = chapter.meaningful_chapter_number.to_string();
 ```